 - Salivary Gland Cancer .
 The salivary gland is tissue that produces saliva, which is the fluid that is released into the mouth to keep it moist and that contains enzymes that begin breaking down food.

-Other types of cancer can also be located in this area of the body, but the diagnosis and treatment are much different.
+Other types of cancer can also be located in the head and neck region, but the diagnosis and treatment are much different.
 Specific information about brain tumors , esophageal cancer , eye cancer , parathyroid cancer , sarcoma , and thyroid cancer is available in separate sections on Cancer.Net.